Oatmeal Cranberry Cookies

 These come together pretty much like your average cookies.
 A stand mixer with a paddle attachment makes quick work of it, and your cookies will be ready in no time!

-1. Start by creaming the butter and both sugars together until it is light and fluffy.
+1. Cream Butter.
+Start by creaming the butter and both sugars together until it is light and fluffy.
 This can take a couple minutes to really come together.
 Make sure your butter is room temperature when you start so the sugars really blend with it.

-5. Scoop balls of dough, about the size of a golf ball onto a lined baking sheet.
+5. Bake.
+Scoop balls of dough, about the size of a golf ball onto a lined baking sheet.
+Bake for 10-11 minutes until the edge are golden and the centers are just set.

-7. Remove from the oven and let cool for a few minutes before removing to a wire rack to cool completely.
+6. Cool.
+Remove from the oven and let cool for a few minutes before removing to a wire rack to cool completely.

 a stack of oatmeal cranberry cookies